Resources: Guides

 Did you know that by simply filing your taxes, you may be eligible to unlock thousands of dollars in state and federal tax credits?

-Below are some credits Californians who earned a low to moderate income in tax year 2022 may be eligible to receive.
-Whether you’re filing your taxes online, with virtual help, or with in-person help, you may be eligible to receive multiple credits — so make sure you file both your state and federal tax returns for the 2022 tax year by the April 18, 2023, deadline to maximize your money back this year!
+Whether you’re filing your taxes online on your own, with virtual help, or with in-person help, you may be eligible to receive multiple tax credits — so make sure you file both your state and federal tax returns for the 2023 tax year by the April 15, 2024, deadline to maximize your money back this year!

 If filing your taxes with a paid preparer, be sure to download a copy of this guide and ask about what credits you may be eligible to receive this tax season.